Skip to content

 • [TencentCloudSDKException] code:InvalidParameterValue message:cannot find metricName=xxx configure

-Reason: Tencent Cloud does not support the collection of this metric (this situation may occur where the metric exists in the Tencent Cloud documentation but is not actually supported)
+Reason: Tencent Cloud does not support the collection of this metric (there are cases where the metric is documented by Tencent Cloud but not actually supported).

 Solution: